9 Must-Visit Auckland Wineries & Vineyards For Wine Lovers

 Soljans specializes in Pinot Gris, Chardonnay, and Pinotage and produces award-winning sparkling wine.
 The estate also has an on-site restaurant, Soljan’s Cafe.
 Recently, it was named one of Auckland’s Top 20 Restaurants and one of the World’s Top 20 Winery Restaurants.

 The Soljans offer both wine tastings and tours.
-On a tour, you’ll get to walk through the winery, guided by the Soljans themselves or one of their trusted employees.
+On a tour, you’ll walk through the winery, guided by the Soljans or one of their trusted employees.
 Tours are available for large groups of 10 or more.
-Tasting is open to any number of people and is free with any purchase of wine.
+Tasting is open to any number of people and free with any wine purchase.

 Babich Wines